2010 Venezuelan parliamentary election: Electoral process

-In August 2010 the CNE carried out vote simulations, with an average wait of 15–22 minutes.
-In August/September it also carried out a series of electoral fairs, providing 1500 vote machines in 11 cities for educational purposes, to allow voters to familiarize themselves with the process.
-As usual in Venezuela, the voting will take place on a non-work day, and the sale of alcohol will be banned starting the day prior to elections.
-Voting booth attendees are chosen at random by the CNE; for this election, over 400,000 were chosen.
-Over 80,000 participated in training, compared to 40,000 in 2005.
+As usual in Venezuela, the voting took place on a non-work day, and the sale of alcohol was banned starting the day prior to elections.

 Four domestic NGOs registered 624 observers each.
 Unlike the election in 2005, major independent election observing organisations such as the Organization of American States, the European Union and the Carter Center were not invited to observe this election in a technical capacity.
 Guests from those bodies allowed to observe the final days of the election were not given the technical observation role they had been given in the past.
 Instead, each alliance participating in the election was permitted to bring "up to 30 witnesses from abroad."
 The European Union noted that "the Venezuelan National Electoral Council accredited more than 200 international guests to accompany the day of the election.
 No long-term international electoral observation missions participated."
 Foreign observers were warned in a full-page newspaper advertisement "not to interfere with the nation's internal affairs."
 An opposition spokesman said that "If observers were allowed to watch the campaign, they would have seen the abuse of power and of public resources and public media."
 The government's Roy Chaderton said that foreign observers were present and that comments like this from the opposition were "part of the media terrorism they like to practice".